markushhgo/respa/README.md

 - `INTERNAL_IPS`: Django INTERNAL_IPS setting allows some debugging aids for the addresses specified here.
 [Django setting](https://docs.djangoproject.com/en/2.2/ref/settings/#internal-ips).
 Example value `'127.0.0.1'`.
 - `MAIL_ENABLED`: Whether sending emails to users is enabled or not.
 - `RESPA_IMAGE_BASE_URL`: Base URL used when building image URLs in email notifications.
 Example value: `'https://turku.fi'`.
 - `ACCESSIBILITY_API_BASE_URL`: Base URL used for Respa Admin Accessibility data input link.
 If left empty, the input link remains hidden in Respa Admin.
-Example value `'https://asiointi.hel.fi/kapaesteettomyys/'`.
 - `ACCESSIBILITY_API_SYSTEM_ID`: Accessibility API system ID.
 If left empty, the input link remains hidden in Respa Admin.
 - `ACCESSIBILITY_API_SECRET`: Secret for the Accessibility API.
 If left empty, the input link remains hidden in Respa Admin.
 - `RESPA_ADMIN_INSTRUCTIONS_URL`: URL for the user instructions link visible in Respa Admin.
 Example value: `'https://digipoint-turku.gitbook.io/varaamo-turku/yllapitoliittyma/aloitus'`.
 - `RESPA_ADMIN_SUPPORT_EMAIL`: Email address for user support link visible in Respa Admin.
 - `RESPA_ADMIN_VIEW_RESOURCE_URL`: URL for a "view changes" link in Respa Admin through which the user can view changes made to a given resource.
-Example value: `'https://varaamo.hel.fi/resource/'`.
+Example value: `'https://varaamo.turku.fi/resources/'`.
 - `RESPA_ADMIN_LOGO`: Name of the logo file to be displayed in Respa Admin UI.
 Logo file is assumed to be located in `respa_admin/static_src/img/`.
 Example value: `ra-logo.svg`.
 - `RESPA_ADMIN_KORO_STYLE`: Defines the style of koro-shape used in login page and resources page.
 Accepts values: `koro-basic`, `koro-pulse`, `koro-beat`, `koro-storm`, `koro-wave`.